A couple of different ways

-The MBR, or Master Boot Record, is the very first sector of your hard disk.
-It tells the BIOS or UEFI where to locate the software that is loaded when you boot the computer.
+The MBR, or Master Boot Record, is the very first sector of MBR-configured hard disks.
+(GPT-configured hard disks have something similar, but I’ll be referring to MBR unless the difference matters.)
+In either case, it tells the BIOS or UEFI where on the hard disk to locate the software to be loaded when you boot the computer.

 Without an MBR, or with a damaged MBR, your machine won’t boot (power up and load the operating system).